 Hello!
 I'm Kirsty Logan, an award-winning, widely-published writer of short fiction and journalism.
-My debut, The Rental Heart and Other Fairytales, is out on 15 March.
+My first book, The Rental Heart and Other Fairytales, is out now.

 I'm 29 and live in Glasgow, where I mostly hang out with my girlfriend Annie and our dog Rosie, read ghost stories, drink coffee, make things for my flat, listen to riot grrrl, & wish I was closer to the sea.

 “Batman is a game where we go into the spare room and lock the door and strip to our knickers.
 One girl lies on the bed and the other girl balances on the windowsill with a blanket around her shoulder like a cape and whispers Batman.”